-Concurrent Enrollment

-ENGLISH MATH

-Passing grade per district and higher education policy Passing grade per district and higher education policy
+Concurrent Enrollment ENGLISH MATH Passing grade per district and Passing grade per district and higher education policy higher education policy

-Concurrent enrollment provides students the opportunity to enroll in postsecondary courses, ismultaneously earning high school and college credit.
+Concurrent enrollment provides students the opportunity to enroll in postsecondary courses, simultaneously earning high school and college credit.
 School districts and institutions of higher education each determine passing grades for credit and concurrent enrollment.
-An eligible concurrent enrollment course is 1] the presequisite directly prior to a credit-branding course or 2] a credit-bearing course, and 3] governed by a district-level cooperative agreement or MOU.
+An eligible concurrent enrollment course is 1) the prenequisite directly prior to a credit-bearing course or 2) a credit-bearing course, and 3) governed by a district-level cooperative agreement or MOU.

 District Capstone

+ENGLISH MATH

-ENGLISH MATH Individualized Individualized
+Individualized Individualized

-A capatone is the culminating exhibition of a student's project or experience that demonstrates academic and intellectual learning.
-Capatone projects are district determined and often include a portfolio of a student's between.
+A capatione is the culminating exhibition of a student's project or experience that demonstrates academic and intellectual learning.
+Capatione projects are district determined and often include a portfolio of a student's best work.